 Commercial Property Insurance

 Whether you own your business premises, lease, or have a home office, you should carry commercial property insurance.
-A standard commercial property insurance policy covers your business premises, the physical contents within and outside those premises.
+A standard commercial property insurance policy covers your business premises, and the physical contents within and outside those premises.

 This means it covers everything from office furniture and equipment to inventory to important documents to fence and landscaping.
 Moreover, it also covers loss of income caused by a covered peril.
 Covered perils include, among others a building’s collapse, wind damage, theft, and fire.